nabelekt/HealthKit_data_convert/README.md

       ![alt text](https://imgur.com/M6Xg5UA.png)

-Then, with Python 3 or later installed, at the command line do:
+This will give you an 'export.zip' archive.
+Transfer this to your computer.
+In the unzipped 'apple_health_export' directory, you will see a 'export_cda.xml' and 'export.xml'.
+Select file 'export.xml' file.
+Once you have the XML file where you want it on your computer, with Python 3 or later installed, at the command line do:

 `python HealthKit_data_convert.py [input_file] [output_file]`

 For example:

+`cd ~/Downloads/HealthKit_data_convert`

-`python HealthKit_data_convert.py ../Health_Data/example_input1.xml ../Health_Data/output.csv`
+`python HealthKit_data_convert.py ../apple_health_export/export.xml ../apple_health_export/converted_data.csv`